 Over 3GPP access, when the lists are erased, the UE performs cell selection according to 3GPP TS 38.304 [28] or 3GPP TS 36.304 [25C].
 A tracking area shall be removed from the list of "5GS forbidden tracking areas for roaming", as well as the list of "5GS forbidden tracking areas for regional provision of service", if the UE receives the tracking area in the TAI list or the Service area list of "allowed tracking areas" in REGISTRATION ACCEPT message or a CONFIGURATION UPDATE COMMAND message.
 The UE shall not remove the tracking area from "5GS forbidden tracking areas for roaming" or "5GS forbidden tracking areas for regional provision of service" if the UE is registered for emergency services.

-In N1 mode, the UE shall update the suitable list whenever a REGISTRATION REJECT, SERVICE REJECT or DEREGISTRATION REQUEST message is received with the 5GMM cause #12 "tracking area not allowed", #13 "roaming not allowed in this tracking area", or #15 "no suitable cells in tracking area".
+In N1 mode, whenever a REGISTRATION REJECT, SERVICE REJECT or DEREGISTRATION REQUEST message is received with the 5GMM cause #12 "tracking area not allowed", #13 "roaming not allowed in this tracking area", or #15 "no suitable cells in tracking area", the UE shall determine the forbidden TAI(s) as following:

+- if the Forbidden TAI list IE is included in the message on a satellite NG-RAN cell, all tracking area identities included in the IE; otherwise

+- if the UE has received multiple TACs from the lower layers on a satellite NG-RAN cell, all TAI(s) constructed from the multiple TACs; otherwise

+- the current TAI received from the lower layers.

+The UE shall store the determined forbidden TAI(s), if they are not already stored, in the corresponding list.

 Each list shall accommodate 40 or more TAIs.
 When the list is full and a new entry has to be inserted, the oldest entry shall be deleted.